0xcccccccccccc/GNUC-Thread-Pool/README.md

 [![CircleCI](https://circleci.com/gh/Pithikos/C-Thread-Pool.svg?style=svg)](https://circleci.com/gh/Pithikos/C-Thread-Pool)

-# GNUC Thread Pool - A Fork of C Thread Pool by @Pithikos
+# GNUC Thread Pool - A Multi-Core Fork of C Thread Pool by @Pithikos

 This is a minimal but advanced threadpool implementation.

+  * Separate tasks to multi-cores automatically with pthread_setaffinity_np
   * Pause/resume/wait as you like
   * Simple easy-to-digest API
   * Well tested